Tamarak Trail Review: Rolling in the Deep (Woods)

 Taylor Hicklen

-Taylor is Press SPACE to Jump's community lead.
+Taylor is Press SPACE to Jump's PR and indie reviews person.
 He likes midrange JRPGs, fighting games, and Dicey Dungeons.
 Bonus points if there are good fonts.
 To contact him about your game or other professional inquiries, you can email him at pstjtaylor@proton.me.